rkusa/pdfjs/README.md

 ## 0.8 Breaking Changes

-pdfjs 0.8 contains a rewritten layout engine (layout engine of pdfjs `<=0.5` reached its limits), i.e., both API and layout behavior has changed completely.
+pdfjs 0.8 (still in development; expected to be buggy) contains a rewritten layout engine (layout engine of pdfjs `<=0.5` reached its limits), i.e., both API and layout behavior has changed completely.

 ### Features